cbtham/rhoai-genai-workshop/README.md

     ![Image](img/05/5.5.png)

-1. Use qwen3-4b-quantizedw4a16 as the name of the model, or you may key in the name of your model that you want to use.
-You can extract it from the deployed model URL.
+1. Use the name of the model you deployed.
+In this example, I use qwen3-4b-quantizedw4a16 as the name of the model.
+You may key in the name of your model that you want to use.
+You can refer the model name from the deployed model URL at Red Hat OpenShift AI models tab.

 1. Set the context window and max token to 4096.